VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Methodology

 \subsection{Security Analysis}

-Here, we qualitatively discuss the adversarial attacks in the context of \algo.
+Here, we discuss the adversarial attacks in the context of \algo.

 \textbf{Feature inference attack.} For the feature inference attacks in VFL, Luo et al. \cite{luo2021feature} first propose attacks on the logistic regression (LR) and decision tree (DT) models and achieve high attack accuracy.
 However, these attacks are not applicable to complex models such as neural networks.
-In our GTV architecture, both $\mathcal{G}$ and $\mathcal{D}$ are neural network models characterized by the presence of multiple hidden layers that facilitate non-linear transformations.
+In our \algo architecture, both $\mathcal{G}$ and $\mathcal{D}$ are neural network models characterized by the presence of multiple hidden layers that facilitate non-linear transformations.
 This structure poses a natural barrier to equality-solving attacks based on solving equations and the maximum a posteriori (MAP) method \cite{fredrikson2015model}.
 Luo et al. \cite{luo2021feature} then design a generative regression network (GRN) to learn the correlations between the malicious client's and victim client's features.
 Even for complex neural network models, GRN manages to infer the distribution of feature values with high accuracy.
 However, this method relies on the assumption that the trained VFL model is given to the attacker.
-As discussed in the previous section, although publishing the trained models is the common case in VFL scenarios, it is prohibited in GTV.
-Conducting \cite{luo2021feature}'s feature inference attack on GTV requires the attacker to steal model parameters of $\mathcal{G}$ and $\mathcal{D}$ from all participants, which is unrealistic.
+As discussed in the previous section, although publishing the trained models is the common case in VFL scenarios, it is prohibited in \algo.
+In other words, conducting \cite{luo2021feature}'s feature inference attack on \algo requires the attacker to steal model parameters of $\mathcal{G}$ and $\mathcal{D}$ from all participants, which is unrealistic.